-Success Bar is Tbilisi’s unofficial gay bar.
+Success Bar is the unofficial Tbilisi gay bar.
 Tucked away on a side street in Rustaveli, it is clustered with a bunch of other lounge-like bars.
 The space is dimly lit and relaxing; it’s perfect for a few cocktails either alone or with a friend.

 The gay Georgians are friendly so don’t be shy to go alone!
-Note that Success bar opens quite late at 11:00 PM.
+Note that Success bar opens quite late at 11 PM.
 It’s more of a late-night place.
-See more on the Success Bar Facebook Page.

-Khidi Nightclub is the go-to spot for late-night dancing and meeting gay locals in Tbilisi.
-Check if any gay events are currently being hosted in Tbilisi by looking up the Khidi venue on Facebook.
+Khidi Nightclub is the go-to gay club for late-night dancing and meeting locals in Tbilisi.
+Their scheduled events are always posted on their Facebook page.
 When I visited, there was a fun party called KIKI.

-As you enter the club, the friendly staff will hand you a sticker to place over the lens of your cell phone camera lens.
+As you enter Khidi, the friendly staff will hand you a sticker to place over your phone’s camera lens.
 Privacy amongst the LGBT community is very important in Georgia.
-Since individuals can face repercussions if someone shares personal information about their sexuality publicly.
+LGBT individuals can face repercussions if someone shares personal information about their sexuality publicly.

 Relaxed Tbilisi Gay Bars